C3401 – Deputy Chief

 D3404 – Inland Division

 The Inland Division is Overseen by Division 3404.
-The Inland Division encompass Battalions 3, 4, and 5 as well as the Paso Robles Air Attack Base and Fleet Management.
+The Inland Division encompass Battalions 3, 4, and 5 and Fleet Management.

 Battalion 3 encompasses approximately 567,495 acres and is situated along the northern edge of the County from the Monterey County boundary in the North to the ridge of the Santa Lucia Range in the west.
 Its southern boundary extends roughly eastward from the City of Atascadero, but excludes the Santa Lucia Range.